 The AdaptiveThinkDataset handles heterogeneous schemas using the _MultiDatasetView pattern — each file stays as a separate HF Dataset with its own Arrow schema.
 Bisect-based index lookup provides O(log n) access without any schema merging.

-Preliminary Training Results: Routing Learns to Be Selective
+Preliminary Results: Routing Learns to Be Selective

-Figure: (Top) Mean accuracy for paired Think (TH), paired No-Think (NT), and Self-Routed (SR) rollouts over 300 training steps.
+Reward and Routing Curves Figure: (Top) Mean accuracy for paired Think (TH), paired No-Think (NT), and Self-Routed (SR) rollouts over 300 training steps.
 SR accuracy tracks the Think oracle closely at ~0.47 despite selecting think only half the time.
 (Bottom) The model’s autonomous think fraction drops from 100% → ~48% as training progresses, demonstrating that the router learns to skip thinking on easy problems (IF tasks) while preserving it for hard ones (math).

 This validates the core hypothesis: with a balanced data mix providing clear “think helps” (math) and “think is unnecessary” (IF) examples, the model discovers an efficient routing policy that saves ~50% of thinking compute with negligible accuracy loss.